Understanding the Logical Layer in Oracle Analytics

 },

-Note that whenever you want to delete part of the code, dialog pops up to verify your decision:
+When you delete part of the code, a dialog appears to confirm your decision:

-Once done, save changes and close SMML Editor.
+Once done, save your changes and close the SMML Editor.

-Open D Billing Date logical table page and check which columnshave been left.
-If you haven't renamed column already in SMML Editor, this can be done now.
+Open the D Billing Date logical table page and check which columns remain.
+If you haven't already renamed columns in the SMML Editor, you can do it now.

-The rest of the hierarhy definition is same as we have already learnt.
+The rest of the hierarchy definition follows the same process as before.

 REMARK: Pay attention to the Chronological Key that is populated.
 Otherwise time series functions won't work properly.

-Repeat the exact sames steps as above for the other time dimension DIM_TIME_PAID_DT.
+Repeat the exact same steps for the other time dimension, DIM_TIME_PAID_DT.